The basics – avoid costly and damaging disputes with a shareholders’ agreement

 Preserve the confidentiality of company affairs: The provisions in the shareholders' agreement template are confidential, so you don’t have to file it at Companies House or anywhere else.
 Among other things, this creates a privacy barrier between your competitors and the precious information that keeps your company one-step-ahead.

-Check out our dynamic lawyer-drafted shareholders’ agreement template.
+Check out our dynamic lawyer-drafted shareholders’ agreement.
 Our smart template builder technology and built-in lawyer-written drafting guidelines will allow you to create a shareholders’ agreement bespoke to your business in a matter of clicks.